otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/06-polymorphism-and-enumerations.md

 # 06 A: Polymorphism

-Polymorphism is a mechanism that allows a single method or property to have multiple forms or behaviors.
-It is one of the fundamental principles of object-oriented programming, along with encapsulation and inheritance.
+Polymorphism is a mechanism that allows a single method or property to have multiple forms or behaviours.
+It is one of the fundamental principles of object-oriented programming, encapsulation, and inheritance.

 There are two types of polymorphism: